atom-dispencer/CodenameTeabag/other-tools/git/README.md

 # Git

-To all the Git nerds out there, I'm going to simplify a bit.
+*To all the Git nerds out there, I'm going to simplify a bit.
 I *do* know how it actually works.
-Don't shout at me.
+Don't shout at me.*

+This guide will introduce you to the basics of Git - what it is, why you should use it, and how it works.
+There'll be a little bit of technical information, but any key concepts are explained.
-Some keywords are marked in **bold**.
-They are explained in the [Terminology](#Terminology) section.
+Keywords marked in **bold** are explained in the [Terminology](#Terminology) section.

 ## Contents:
 - [What is Git?](#what-is-git)